 "The Thief and the Cobbler" is considered a true masterpiece of animation, and easily the most ambitious independent animated film ever conceived.
-A labor of love by three-time Oscar-winning animation legend Richard Williams ("Who Framed Roger Rabbit", "A Christmas Carol" (1971), "Return of the Pink Panther"), the film was intended to be an animated epic like no other for audiences of all ages to marvel over, featuring some of the most intricate and complex animation ever attempted.
-Williams' incredible work on "Who Framed Roger Rabbit" kicked off the Disney Renaissance and his book, "The Animator's Survival Kit", is considered the best ever written on how to animate.
+A labor of love by three-time Oscar-winning animation legend Richard Williams ("Who Framed Roger Rabbit", "A Christmas Carol" (1971), "Return of the Pink Panther"), the film was intended to be an animated epic like no other for audiences of all ages to marvel over.
+Showcasing some of the most intricate and complex animation ever attempted, Williams was striving to make the greatest animated film of all time, and preserve the legacy of traditional animation in the process.
+Williams' incredible work on "Who Framed Roger Rabbit" helped kick off the Disney Renaissance and his book, "The Animator's Survival Kit", is considered the best ever written on how to animate.

 In 1988, Warner Bros. picked up "The Thief" after the success of "Who Framed Roger Rabbit," and full production began in 1989.
 Williams hired a team of new, younger animators to work on the film and their work progressed for three years, squaring away much of the film's runtime.
 The film was nearing completion by spring 1992, but the film had already missed the given deadline and gone over budget.